 On-Premise vs. Cloud-Based Solutions

 Various traditional on-premise-based software providers are now offering cloud-based solutions.
 Why?
-According to RightScale’s recent study, 2018 State of the Cloud, 96% of all respondent companies (997 IT professionals) use a cloud-based solution.
-In addition, Forrester Research concluded, “In 2018, cloud computing will accelerate enterprise transformation everywhere as it becomes a must-have business technology.”
+According to Flexera’s study, 2020 State of the Cloud, using cloud-based technology is mainstream.
+Of the 750 respondents, all of them either use a cloud-based solution or are planning to use one.
+Even two years ago, Forrester Research concluded, “In 2018, cloud computing will accelerate enterprise transformation everywhere as it becomes a must-have business technology.”

 Here are three things to consider: